UCSD-ECEMAE-148/winter-2024-final-project-team-5/README.md

 ## Software Components - ROS
 - Roboflow Model Integration into ROS Node
+  >
+  > We used the provided Docker containers (that contained the ROS software) to create a new directory called `selfparking` in the `/home/projects/ros2_ws/src` file path.
+In `selfparking`, we created a new ROS node called `parking_recog.py`, where we established a node framework and implemented our trained model from Roboflow.
+We also adjusted our code in the `launch` files and `setup.py` to account for the addition of our node.
+  >
 - Lane Following into ROS Node
+  >
+  > We calibrated an existing Lane Following node to match the lines of our parking spot.
+We changed our HSV (Hue Saturation Values), Masked values, and our PID values to successfully navigate across the parking spot.
+Our primary objective was to ensure that the car would traverse through the spot until it would lose track of the parking lines (after which it would stop).
+PID values control the car's steering, stability, and speed.
+P incidates proportial, which is used to make a faster reaction to steering.
+I indicates integral, which is used to balance out any errors.
+D is derivative, which is used to smoothen the path.
+The optimal PID values that we found were P = 0.8, I = 0.0, D = 0.1.
+  >
 - Debugging on Hardware

 ## Challenges Faced: